alufers/edgetx-gps-qrcode/README.md

 While the script is functional, some improvements could be made:

 - Code-golf the QR code generation further to make it faster & consume less memory
-    - Idea: Generate the mask variants asycnhronously to distribute the load and allow the GC to cleanup
+    - Idea: Generate the mask variants asynchronously to distribute the load and allow the GC to cleanup
 - Color radio support (I don't have one, so somebody else has to do it)
 - Rewrite the QR code generation to C++ and contribute it to EdgeTX
     - QR code generation consists mainly of bitwise operations, which LUA sucks at - strings of 0s and 1s are used to manipulate the data, which is hopelessly inefficient